- Develop novel computational methodologies for multiscale modelling of formation of flash nanographene from plastic polymers

 This PhD project benefits from supervision by two internationally leading research groups at the University of Warwick including, Warwick Water Group and the Centre for Predictive Modelling at the School of Engineering.
 The research team of this project are internationally recognized for their research into the plastic waste impacts on the environment and simulation of nanoscale materials.
-Besides the standard NERC PhD funding, the project is supported by UKRI Future Leaders Fellowship number MR/S015329/2.
+Besides the standard NERC PhD funding, the project is supported by UKRI Future Leaders Fellowship number MR/S015329/2, and the ‘Garbage In, Value Out’ project funded by the UK Foreign and Commonwealth Development Office.
 The Student will have the opportunity of working closely with the research end-user and industrial collaborators.
-Furthermore, there will be internship and placement opportunity for the student at the Environmental Sustainability Associates Limited to engage with a range of related projects in plastic waste management, plastic recycling technologies and challenges, communication and public understanding of science and plastic pollution risk management.
+Furthermore, there will be internship and placement opportunity for the student at the Environmental Sustainability Associates Limited and MURA Technology to engage with a range of related projects in plastic waste management, plastic recycling technologies and challenges, communication and public understanding of science and plastic pollution risk management.

-Further details about the supervisory team of this project can be find here:
+Further details about the supervisory team of this project can be found here:

 Dr Hatef Sadeghi: https://warwick.ac.uk/nanolab